smoke8714522/electron-react-app/README.md

 ## Package : Production

-Customize and package your Electron app with OS-specific bundles (.app, .exe etc)
+Package your Electron app into OS-specific bundles (.app, .exe, etc) like this:

 ```bash
 yarn package